rdagumampan/yuniql/README.md

 <img align="right" src="assets/yuniql-logo.png" width="150">

-**yuniql** (yuu-nee-kel) is a schema versioning and database migration tool for sql server and others.
+**yuniql** (yuu-nee-kel) is a database-first schema versioning and migration engine.
 Versions are organized as series of ordinary directories or folders.
 Scripts are stored transparently as plain old `.sql` files.
 Yuniql simply automates what you would normally do by hand and executes scripts in an orderly and transactional fashion.

-Yuniql promotes and facilitates an end-to-end database DevOps discipline.
+**yuniql** promotes and facilitates an end-to-end DB DevOps discipline.
 From schema versioning, to fresh database provisioning and releases via continuous delivery pipeline tasks.

 <img align="center" src="https://github.com/rdagumampan/yuniql/raw/master/assets/wiki-evodb-01.png" width="700">